jonesdilworth/formtastic-bootstrap/README.md

 Bootstrap is somewhat incomplete, and in a few cases an inference needed to be drawn to determine a course of action.
 If you disagree with any of these choices, feel free to let me know.

-The gem also provides some "shim" CSS where Bootstrap is missing styles provided Formtastic.
+The gem also provides some "shim" CSS where Bootstrap is missing styles provided Formtastic. **NOTE:** The Twitter Bootstrap CSS is not included.

 ### Other